 To set a page thumbnail:

-- Hover over the page in the left panel and click the to open Page Settings.
+- Hover over the page in the left panel and click to open page settings.

 - In page settings, click the Media tab.

-- Drag an image into the Thumbnail/Banner Image box or click Upload an Image.
-You can also click Search For Image to reuse an image or add a stock image.
+- Drag an image into the Banner/Thumbnail Image box or click Add Image.
+You can also click Search For Images to reuse an image or add a stock image.

 - Click Save.